ansible/ansible/docs/docsite/rst/windows_winrm.rst

 ----
 NTLM is an older authentication mechanism used by Microsoft that can support both local and domain accounts.
-NTLM is enabled by default on the WinRM service, so no actions are required before using it.
+NTLM is enabled by default on the WinRM service, so no setup is required before using it.

-This is easiest authentication protocol to use and is more secure than ``Basic`` authentication.
+NTLM is the easiest authentication protocol to use and is more secure than ``Basic`` authentication.
 If running in a domain environment, ``Kerberos`` should be used instead of NTLM.